iffy/wiish/README.md

 ## Current Plan

-My current plan is to try to use Skia for drawing.
-As a backend, I will use:
+My current plan is to try using SDL and Skia.

+If that doesn't work, I will try using Vulkan and GLFW:

 | OS      | Backend                   | Fallback  |
 |---------|---------------------------|-----------|